aloe plant

 5. Candelabra Aloe (Aloe arborescens)

-Aloe arborescens, also known as Candelabra Aloe, Torch Aloe or Krantz Aloe, is an evergreen succulent famous for its brilliantly colored flowers and impressive foliage.
+Aloe arborescens, also known as Candelabra Aloe, Torch Aloe or Krantz Aloe, is an evergreen succulent famous for its brilliantly red flowers and impressive foliage.
 The species name “arborescens” means “tree-like”, referring to its stem-forming habit.
 Candelabra Aloe is endemic to south eastern parts of South Africa where they grow in rocky areas called “krantz” (5).

 Candelabra Aloe is multi headed succulent shrubs.
 They grow up to 6-10 ft high with striking grey-green leaves arranged in a rosette.
 The lanceolate leaves have prominent pale-yellow spines along their margins.
 Under full sunlight, the leaves may take on a pinkish hue.